meshadaptation/pragmatic/README.md

 location is /usr/local.

 $ make install

+Depending on the target_location you might have to run with sudo rights.

+$ sudo make install

 # RPM
 A RPM spec file is provided in the source root directory.
 Typically